-\paragraph{Case 1: Low Behavioral Variance, Mean Aligned} In the first case, LLM agents exhibit a low behavioral variance, meaning their strategies and actions are concentrated, lacking the broad diversity observed in human populations.
-However, the mean (average behavior) of these agents may still align reasonably well with the average behavior observed in real-world human experiments.
+\paragraph{Case 1: Low Variance, Mean Aligned} In this case, LLM agents exhibit low behavioral variance, with strategies and actions concentrated rather than displaying the diversity observed in human populations.
+However, their mean behavior aligns reasonably well with human averages.